 - UCSB Respiratory Protection Program Compliance Checklist

-- Coordinates medical evaluations to ensure individuals are healthy enough to wear a respirator.
+- Coordination of medical evaluations to ensure individuals are healthy enough to wear a respirator.

-- Conducts initial and annual refresher training to ensure proper use of respiratory protection equipment.
+- Provision of initial and annual refresher training to ensure proper use of respiratory protection equipment.

 - Conducts fit-tests to ensure proper fit of respiratory protection equipment.